jasonjj333/JavaUI/ItemGeneratorTest/README.md

 - **AIF Debits Only** check box reated.
 - **Execute** Button created.
 Prints information on output location, cycle number, max items, and aif debits only if selected.
+- Return the correct String of the desired cmd command when execute button is pressed.
+-
 ## What to work on:
 - Validate all entries are reasonable when execute is pressed.
-(Max Items is not a String).
-- Return the correct String of the desired cmd command when execute button is pressed.
+(Needs Check box testing).
 - Make an executable for this program.
 - Add a style.
 - Add icons.
-- Fix Frame icon to not take in hard coded location of RealArgoIcon.png.
 - Add remaining selection features when given.